Whole Sol Festival

 Closing night features the world premiere of Kanto Kechua by the award-winning, multicultural composer Gabriela Lena Frank, whose music reflects and explores her Peruvian heritage.
 Frank joins Del Sol with her whirlwind piano playing, and the concert will also include her favorite Andean-inspired chamber music.
 Equally at home onstage with the Philadelphia Orchestra or volunteering in a rural high school, Gabriela Lena Frank embodies the ideals of musical community.

-Saturday evening’s post-concert reception / party is open to Del Sol donors of $150+ and VIP festival pass holders.
-Gather with fellow supporters, festival composers, and the Quartet to celebrate both the legacy and the exciting future adventures of Del Sol, along with delicious food & drink.
+Post-Concert Celebration: Gather with fellow supporters, festival composers, and the Quartet to celebrate both the legacy and the exciting future adventures of Del Sol, along with delicious food & drink.

 The pianists in these performances are sponsored in part by a grant from the Ross McKee Foundation.